-Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils. (whole school project Yr 2 of 2 - CAST Oracy programme) Assessments and observations indicate significantly im-proved oral language among disadvantaged pupils.
+Improved oral language skills and vocabulary among disadvantaged pupils. (whole school project, we are working in clusters as part of CAST Oracy programme) Assessments and observations indicate significantly im-proved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved reading attainment among disadvantaged pupils.
-KS1 outcomes in 2022/23 show that 1/3 33% reached ARE in reading.
-KS2 reading outcomes in 2022/23 show that 40% 2/5 reached are Improved phonic attainment among disadvantaged pupils.
-KS1 phonics saw 100% pass rate 2/2 children Improved writing attainment among disadvantaged pupils.
-KS1 writing outcomes in 2022/23 saw 33% working at GDS and 2 children working towards ARE 66% To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2022/23 demonstrated by: • the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2%. • the percentage of all pupils who are persistently absent being below 10% and the figure among disadvantaged pupils being no more than 2% lower than their peers.
+KS2 reading outcomes in 2024/25 show that 100% 7 children reach ARE and above Improved phonic attainment among disadvantaged pupils.
+KS1 73% children who joined she school at EYFS passed the Phonics test.
+Improved writing attainment among disadvantaged pupils.
+K\$1 writing outcomes in 2023/24 67% at ARE 100% 1 pupil achieved ARE (vulnerable group) To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained improvement in attendance demonstrated by: • the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2%. • the percentage of all pupils who are persistently absent being below 10% and the figure among disadvantaged pupils being no more than 2% lower than their peers.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly disadvantaged pupils.
-Sustained high levels of wellbeing from 2022/23 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations. a significant increase in participation in enrichment activities, particularly among disadvantaged pupils
+Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations. • a significant increase in participation in enrichment activities, particularly among disadvantaged pupils